 For an 'honest' comparison the performance per group/inverter is expressed in Wh/Wp, which is relative energy (Wh) vs. installed power (Wp).

-Due to this calculatory correction the difference in size per group has no effect.
+Due to this calculatory correction the difference in absolute size per group has no effect.

 In the graphs also a 'delta'-line which shows for the STECA-inverters and the SAJ-inverter the difference between the measurements by the 'homemade' Loggers and the estimations by the 2 FP4All-PVLoggers.